 - Is there website up to date and modern?

-- Do they have a big online presence with the use of social media?
+- Do they have a big online presence and a strong brand?

 - Do they communicate with their customers using modern communications such as WhatsApp and video call?

-- Most importantly check out their Facebook and Google review.
-There should be lots of reviews and make sure they are mostly 5-star reviews.
+- Most importantly check out their Trust Pilot and Google review.
+There should be lots of mortgage reviews and make sure they are mostly 5-star reviews.

 YesCanDo to the rescue…

-Here at YesCanDo Money, we are a family run, independent whole of market mortgage brokers based near Portsmouth in Hampshire.
+Here at YesCanDo Money, we are a family-run and independent whole of market fee free mortgage broker based in Hampshire.
+We of our fee free mortgage services throughout the UK.
 Our services are highly recommended and are completely FREE!

 We have found WhatsApp to be really popular with our customers as it makes getting updates and communicating very easy.
 Let’s get your remortgaging journey started.
 We are here to help you every step of the way…

-You can remortgage as long as you are not tied into your existing rate or deal.
+You can remortgage as long as you are not tied to your current deal.
 Remortgaging too early will lead to you having to pay an early repayment charge.
-The early repayment charge could be several thousand pounds so get your mortgage broker to check this out for you first.
+The early repayment charge could be several thousand pounds so get your broker to check this out for you first.

 It is very unlikely that the variable rate is going to be any good for you!
-In the majority of times going onto your lender’s standard variable rate will see your monthly payment increase significantly.
+The majority of the time going onto your lender’s standard variable rate will see your monthly payment increase significantly.

-The very earliest you will be able to get preapproved is 6 months before your existing mortgage deal with your present bank or building society ends.
-Although you are probably keen to get a great interest rate and deal waiting; that 6 months is very important!
+The very earliest you will be able to get pre-approved is 6 months before your current deal with your present bank or building society ends.
+Although you are probably keen to get a new mortgage with a great interest rate and new fixed rate waiting; that 6 months is very important!

 So you are looking to remortgage what is the best rate to choose, the low rate or the even lower rate at a cost?
 You have two options to help you answer this question: